BENTLEIGH CLINIC REOPENING 16th DECEMBER - NEW ADDRESS 463 CENTRE RD

 Shift Work Disorder

 The conflict lies between a person’s natural circadian rhythm and his night shift work schedule.
-A person has to work while his body tells him to sleep.
+A person must work while his body tells him to sleep.
 Then when he is about to go to sleep, his body tells him to stay awake.
-People with this type of sleep disorder has up to four hours less sleep than the average person.
-Sleep quality is poor that feeling fatigue is expected.
-On the other hand not all who do night shift work suffer from shift work disorder.
+People with this type of sleep disorder have up to four hours less sleep than the average person.
+Sleep quality is so poor that feeling fatigued is expected.
+On the other hand, not all who do night shift work suffer from shift work disorder.
 Given a few weeks, their internal clock adjusts to their shift work.

 Jet Lag

-Traveling across time zones could result into jet lag as a person’s internal clock is still in synch with the previous time zone.
-It is possible for a traveler to sleep when it’s nighttime in his previous time zone and stay awake when he is supposed to be asleep.
+Travelling across time zones could result in jet lag as a person’s internal clock is still in synch with the previous time zone.
+A traveller can sleep when it’s night time in his previous time zone and stay awake when he is supposed to be asleep.
 Jet lag is temporary.
-Its severity depends on the how many time zones a person crossed and which directions he traveled.
-West to east travel is more difficult to adjust to than traveling east to west.
+Its severity depends on how many time zones a person crosses and which directions he travels.
+West-to-east travel is more difficult to adjust to than travelling east-to-west.

 Conclusion

-Loss or lack of sleep ultimately affects a person’s health, his relationships, work and other social obligations.
-If you think you have a sleep disorder, call us NOW at 1300 750 006 or pop into one of our CPAP clinics Victoria .
-We are located in Melbourne, Wantirna and Frankston
+Loss or lack of sleep ultimately affects a person’s health, relationships, work and other social obligations.
+If you think you have a sleep disorder, call us.